-You may experience culture shock during your first months of medical school, especially if you’re studying in a Caribbean or international medical school.
+You may experience culture shock during your first months of medical school, especially if you’re studying in a Caribbean medical school.
 College may have improved your critical thinking, but you might still need to critically reevaluate your former habits to win the coming semester.

 Your first instinct in the face of a rigorous curriculum might be to lock yourself in a room with your textbooks whenever you have spare time.
 This will only hurt your work.
 Strong social ties have been linked to better health and you need to stay healthy if you want to focus on your studies.
 Make new friends on campus through study groups, and stay in touch with your friends and family as well.
 A strong support system will get you through the bleakest moments of medical school.

 You Won’t be a Perfect Student – at First